micropython/micropython/ports/nrf/boards/feather52/README.md

 $ make -C mpy-cross
 ```

-You then need to download the SD and Nordic SDK files:
+You then need to download the SD and Nordic SDK files via:

 > This script relies on `wget`, which must be available from the command line.